 JPMA's Opinion

-As stipulated in Article 30, Paragraph 4 of the GCP, if the Chairperson of the site deems it necessary to have the IRB investigate and deliberate on a specific specialized matter that is a precondition for determining whether or not to conduct a clinical trial, the Chairperson of the site may, with the consent of the relevant investigational review committee, request the investigational review committee other than the relevant investigational review committee (a specialized investigational review committee) to provide its opinion on the said specialized matter.
+As stipulated in GCP Article 30, Paragraph 4, when the Investigator Site Chairperson deems it necessary to have the Investigator Site investigate and deliberate on specific specialized matters that form the premise for determining the appropriateness of conducting a clinical trial, he or she may, with the consent of the investigational review committee concerned, obtain the opinion of a clinical trial review committee other than the investigational review committee concerned (a specialized clinical trial review committee) on the said specialized matters.
 In such a case, the opinions of a committee other than the relevant Clinical Trial Review Committee (Specialized Clinical Trial Review Committee) may be heard.
-In this case, as stipulated in Paragraph 5 of the same Article, the Chairperson of the site must report the opinions of the expert investigational review committee to the investigational review committee that heard the opinions regarding the appropriateness of conducting the clinical trial at the site.
-Furthermore, the latter committee must state its opinion on the appropriateness of conducting the clinical trial, based on the opinion of the expert investigational review committee (GCP Article 32, Paragraph 5).
+In this case, as stipulated in Paragraph 5 of the same Article, the Chairperson of the Investigator Site must report the opinions of the expert investigational review committee to the investigational review committee that heard the opinions regarding the appropriateness of conducting the clinical trial at the Investigator Site.
+Furthermore, the latter Investigator Site's review committee must state its opinion on the appropriateness of conducting the clinical trial based on the opinion of the expert investigator committee (Article 32, Paragraph 5 of the GCP).

 The request for review by the Specialized Investigational Review Committee is based on the assumption that there are no members of the Investigational Review Committee who can provide expert opinions on the trial to be reviewed.
 We believe that a clinical trial review committee that has a specialized organization review the safety information in question is not fulfilling its responsibilities as a clinical trial review committee, and we recommend that the review be outsourced to an external clinical trial review committee.